INFLAMMATION AND ITS DEEP CORRECTION

 Chocolate contains a caffeine-like substance called theobromine.
 Some herbs such as guarana and in fact, many herbs such as ginseng and others can be irritating, especially if used incorrectly or used for an extended period of time.

 Not enough cooked vegetables.
+This is most important.
 Vegetables contain many anti-inflammatory nutrients including minerals, vitamins and others.
 Most people do not eat nearly enough cooked vegetables each day.

-Pasteurized, homogenized and otherwise cooked cheese, milk and other dairy products.
+Cooked cheese, milk and other dairy products.
 Dairy products contain some omega-3 fatty acids, which are anti-inflammatory.
-However, if the dairy product is pasteurized and homogenized, and worse – baked, fried, or even just heated more, any omega-3 fatty acids are usually destroyed.
+However, if the dairy product is baked, fried, or even just heated more, any omega-3 fatty acids are usually destroyed.
 Unfortunately, these are the dairy products most people eat every day.
-Then they wonder why they develop arthritis and other inflammatory diseases.

-Dairy products should be eaten raw, if possible, and the cows or other animals should be free range and grass fed, not grain fed, so their milk is higher in omega-3 fatty acids.
+Dairy products should be eaten raw, if possible, and at this time we only recommend goat dairy products because most cows are quite ill.
+Ideally, animals should be free range and grass fed, not grain fed, so their milk is higher in omega-3 fatty acids.
 These products also supply plenty of vitamin D3, a powerful anti-inflammatory nutrient.

 Too much red meat.
 Red meats are high in iron.
 While we all need some iron, too much is highly inflammatory.
 Most people need red meat only about twice to three times weekly.
 An exception is menstruating women who are losing a lot of iron each month.
 Ideally, meats should be grass fed (pasture-fed) and not grain fed, ideally.
 The grass fed meat contains much more omega-3 fatty acids.